Supporting Teaching and Learning - Level 3

 Next available course:

-This qualiﬁcation provides an in-depth understanding of the knowledge and skills required when working directly with children or young people in primary, secondary or special schools.
+This qualification will provide you with an in-depth understanding of both the knowledge and skills needed when working directly with children and young people in school and college environments.

 Teaching and Learning Methods